alexispurslane/CodeNomad/BUILD.md

-# Building OpenCode Client Binaries
+# Building CodeNomad Binaries

-This guide explains how to build distributable binaries for OpenCode Client.
+This guide explains how to build distributable binaries for CodeNomad.

 ## Prerequisites